Chart Color Schemes

 The educational profile of Marden exceeds national averages, with above-average qualification levels and academic performance metrics

-In Marden, residents aged 15 and above have a higher proportion of university qualifications than the broader state and regional averages.
-Specifically, 43.9% of residents hold such qualifications compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-This educational advantage is seen across various levels of tertiary education: bachelor degrees at 28.3%, postgraduate qualifications at 12.6%, and graduate diplomas at 3.0%.
-Vocational credentials are also prominent, with 25.1% of residents holding such qualifications, including advanced diplomas (10.2%) and certificates (14.9%).
+Educational attainment in Marden is notably high.
+As of the latest data, 43.9% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+Bachelor degrees are most prevalent at 28.3%, followed by postgraduate qualifications at 12.6% and graduate diplomas at 3.0%.
+Vocational credentials are also common, with 25.1% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.2%) and certificates (14.9%).

-Educational participation is notably high in Marden, with 27.9% of residents currently enrolled in formal education.
-This includes 9.4% in tertiary education, 7.6% in primary education, and 5.0% pursuing secondary education.
+Educational participation is high, with 27.9% of residents currently enrolled in formal education, comprising 9.4% in tertiary education, 7.6% in primary education, and 5.0% pursuing secondary education.

 Frequently Asked Questions - Education